Make (Integromat) vs Intercom Fin: Which is Better in 2026?

 - ✓ Multi-app workflow automation

-- ✓ Data transformation between systems
+- ✓ Data transformation and processing

 - ✓ Complex business process automation